World

 Several recent voyages quietly closed at margins that change what carriers will plan around for the next two seasons.

-Updated June 7, 2026
+Updated July 6, 2026

-What changed in the economics
+What Changed in the Economics

-Related reading: Arctic Shipping Is Quietly Becoming a Seasonal Business, Three Nations Just Ended a Decade of Stuck Talks.
+For further context, see Arctic Shipping Is Quietly Becoming a Seasonal Business, Three Nations Just Ended a Decade of Stuck Talks.
 The Map Is About to Change. and Andean Mining Permitting Just Quietly Got More Predictable.
 The Implications Are Larger Than Headlines Suggest..

 The daily digest